appcircleio/appcircle-docusaurus/docs/account/slack/slack-notifications.md

 :::caution

-Due to a technical limitiation, subscribing events to a private Slack channel(s) are not possible due to this moment.
+Due to a technical limitation, subscribing events to a private Slack channel(s) is not possible at this moment.

 :::